History of Kooser State Park

 In 1933, an area west of the Kooser Public Camp was selected as a site for a Civilian Conservation Corps (CCC) Camp S-99-PA.

-From 1934 until 1940, the CCC boys built a wooden and earthen dam creating a four-acre lake, beach, and bathhouse, a road around the lake, nine log cabins, trails, picnic areas, shelters, pavilions, park office, tree nursery and arboretum, as well as made improvements to Kooser and Van Dyke springs.
+From 1934 to 1940, the CCC boys built a wooden and earthen dam creating a four-acre lake, beach, and bathhouse, a road around the lake, nine log cabins, trails, picnic areas, shelters, pavilions, park office, tree nursery and arboretum, as well as made improvements to Kooser and Van Dyke springs.

 A tornado in 1945 caused severe damage to the CCC facilities.
-From 1952 until 1954, the remaining CCC buildings were leased to a church group for use as a camp known as Camp Kincora.
+From 1952 to 1954, the remaining CCC buildings were leased to a church group for use as a camp known as Camp Kincora.

-Major redevelopment of the park took place from 1955 through 1957, and during 1962, the Bureau of State Parks took over the operation of the park.
+Major redevelopment of the park took place from 1955 through 1957, and during 1962, the DCNR’s Bureau of State Parks took over the operation of the park.